Australian actor Ian Smith, who played Harold Bishop in 'Neighbours,' retires due to cancer

 MELBOURNE, Australia — Actor Ian Smith, who has played the character Harold Bishop in the iconic Australian soap opera “Neighbours” since 1987, has announced his retirement after being diagnosed with terminal cancer.

+The interview broadcast on Monday was recorded last week, the network said on Tuesday.

-Smith has already filmed his last episode and said farewell to the other cast members on his final day of shooting.
+Smith filmed his last episode two weeks ago and said farewell to the other cast members on his final day of shooting, the network said.

 “It isn’t just my last day in ‘Neighbours,’ it’s my last day of work,” Smith told 10.